SLG member profiles

 TAFE Queensland is a TDA Member.

-Jo has substantial experience as an educator, academic manager, and in compliance, curriculum and development functions underpinning the delivery of VET and ELICOS internationally.
+Jo has substantial experience as an educator and academic manager, and in compliance, curriculum and development underpinning the delivery of CRICOS registered courses in ELICOS and VET.

-Her career experience includes seven years at TAFE Queensland, as TESOL Trainer and Assessor, Adult Migrant English Program (AMEP) Case Manager, and ELICOS and AMEP Teacher.
+Her career experience includes teaching in the school sector in New Zealand and Australia; at TAFE Queensland as TESOL Trainer and Assessor, Adult Migrant English program (AMEP) Case Manager, and ELICOS and AMEP Teacher; Compliance and Curriculum Development Manager at Shafston International College.

 Serryn O’Regan is Executive Manager Governance & General Counsel of Evolve College Pty Ltd (RTO 41035), a privately operated, national RTO headquartered in Victoria.